markgsmith64/newsjunkie/README.md

-# News Junkie Trial Project
+# News Junkie Trial Flutter Project

 **Overview:**
 My personal flutter project - an app for the purpose of demonstrating my skills as a Flutter developer.
 Only a small part of the app is complete at the moment but in time I will add more functionality and improve upon what is already there.